uwcirg/truenth-portal/README.rst

-In application.cfg, (below), fill in the values for SQLALCHEMY_DATABASE_URI for user, password, localhost, portnum, and dbname. user, password, and dbname were setup earlier in pgAdmin portnum can also be found in pgAdmin localhost should be 127.0.0.1
+In application.cfg, (below), fill in the values for SQLALCHEMY_DATABASE_URI for user, password, localhost, portnum, and dbname.

+user, password, and dbname were setup earlier in pgAdmin.

+portnum can also be found in pgAdmin.

+localhost should be 127.0.0.1

 SQLALCHEMY_DATABASE_URI = 'postgresql://user:password@localhost:portnum/dbname'

 Testing